-Table 44 MVR (continued)
+Table 43 MVR (continued)

-LABEL DESCRIPTION Settings in this row apply to all ports.
+LABEL DESCRIPTION Use this row to configure all the ports at once.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Source Port Select this option to set this port as the MVR source port that sends and receives multicast traffic.
 All source ports must belong to a single multicast VLAN.
 Receiver Port Select this option to set this port as a receiver port that only receives multicast traffic.
 None Select this option to set the port not to participate in MVR.
 No MVR multicast traffic is sent or received on this port.
 Tagging Select this checkbox if you want the port to tag the VLAN ID in all outgoing frames transmitted.
 Add Click Add to save your changes to the switch's run-time memory.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields.
 VLAN This field displays the multicast VLAN ID.
 Active This field displays whether the multicast group is enabled or not.
 Name This field displays the descriptive name for this setting.
 Mode This field displays the MVR mode.
 Source Port This field displays the source port number(s).
 Receiver Port This field displays the receiver port number(s).
-802.1p This field displays the IEEE 802.1p priority level assigned to this VLAN.
+802.1p This field displays the priority level.
 Delete To delete a multicast VLAN(s), select the rule(s) that you want to remove in the Delete column, then click the Delete button.
 Cancel Click Cancel to clear the Delete check boxes.